fbpx

 8. Super Bowl 43

 Ben Roethlisberger’s toughness willed the Black and Gold downfield in the closing moments.
-Santonio Holmes scored the game-winning touchdown with seconds left, a breathtaking catch that demonstrated exceptional concentration and balance in a most pressure-filled situation.
+Santonio Holmes scored the game-winning touchdown with seconds left, on a breathtaking catch that demonstrated exceptional concentration and balance in a most pressure-filled situation.

 Embed from Getty Images